 The universal offer to all children.
-Additional, targeted support and provision Specialist, individualised support & provision All children have equal opportunities for social interaction and are taught to communicate effectively with each other, with adults within the school and with visitors.
-Social skills groups target specific children who require support.
-Children can be supported one to one, in pairs or within small groups to develop and enhance enable them to attend an after school club.Social stories and modelling help some children All have access to trips, after school clubs and social extra-curricular activities. their communication skills.
+Additional, targeted support and provision Specialist, individualised support & provision All children have equal opportunities for social interaction and are taught to communicate effectively with each other, with adults within the school and with visitors. require support. • Children can be supported one to one, in pairs or within small groups to develop and enhance enable them to attend an after school club.
+Social stories and modelling help some children to develop social understanding.
+All have access to trips, after school clubs and social extra-curricular activities. their communication skills.
 Picture communication systems such as 'PECS' are used to help some children to communicate.
 Some members of staff are able to communicate with children using Makaton.